Wozzeck: Background

-Then Berg twice attended the May 1914 Vienna premiere of Georg Büchner's play Woyzeck (1836) at the Residenzbühne.
-He recalled seeing Albert Steinrück as Wozzeck among visitors from the Munich Residenz Theatre and said he "immediately" decided to make it an opera.
-Berg wrote his own libretto, which is indebted partly to writer Karl Emil Franzos.
-Franzos's version, titled Wozzeck by a misreading of poorly legible papers shared by Büchner's brother, physician Ludwig Büchner, first appeared in a Neue Freie Presse serial (1875) and in his "critical, complete" Büchner edition (1879).
+In May 1914, Berg twice attended the local premiere of Georg Büchner's 1836 play Woyzeck, then mistitled Wozzeck, at Vienna's Residenzbühne.
+Among visiting Munich Residenz Theatre actors, Albert Steinrück played Wozzeck.
+Berg recalled he "immediately" decided to adapt it.
+His libretto is indebted to Karl Emil Franzos's version of Wozzeck, published in a Neue Freie Presse serial (1875) and a "critical, complete" Büchner edition (1879, based on poorly legible papers from Büchner's brother, physician Ludwig Büchner).

 Büchner, Woyzeck, and Berg

 Büchner and Woyzeck

 Trained in biology and medicine, Georg Büchner taught comparative anatomy at the University of Zurich.
-A Romantic in science like his patron Lorenz Oken, he treated taboo topics like sex, religion, and politics in literature and stressed characterization over narrative.
-He had proto-Marxian or similarly radical politics and studied the French Revolution for his first play, Danton's Death (1835), which left him feeling "crushed" by forces he sought to describe in an 1834 letter to his fiancée Minna Jaeglé: "I find in human nature a terrible sameness [...].
-Individuals are but froth on the waves, ... a ridiculous struggle against an iron law [...]."
+A Romantic in science like his patron Lorenz Oken, he treated taboo literary topics (sex, religion, and politics) and stressed characterization over narrative.
+He held proto-Marxian views and, for his first play, Danton's Death (1835), studied the French Revolution.
+It "crushed" him, he wrote his fiancée Minna Jaeglé in 1834, calling human nature a "terrible sameness" and individuals "froth on the waves" in a "ridiculous struggle against an iron law".

-His work expresses a unity of opposites, or complements, from Hegel and Spinoza.
-Philosopher György Lukács called him a literary realist after the hero of Büchner's Lenz fragment (1835), who calls for artists to "submerge themselves in the life of the ... humblest person and ... reproduce it with all its faint agitations, hints of experience, the subtle ... play of his features [expressions]."
-German literature scholar John Reddick argued his style expressed paradoxes in mosaics, as in a "shattered whole": "All my being is in this single moment", says Leonce at the climax of Leonce und Lena (1836).
+His work expresses a unity of opposites from Hegel and Spinoza.
+Philosopher György Lukács called him a literary realist, citing his call for artists to "submerge themselves in the life of the humblest person and reproduce it with all its faint agitations, hints of experience, the subtle play of his features" (Lenz, 1835).
+German literature scholar John Reddick argued his style expressed paradoxes in mosaics, as in a "shattered whole": "All my being is in this single moment", says Leonce at the breaking point (Leonce and Lena, 1836).